exercism/go/exercises/concept/expenses/.docs/instructions.md

 Bob is a financial adviser and helps people to manage their expenses.
 His clients send expenses records and Bob analyses them.
 Bob has records for the previous periods so that he can see changes in spending.

-Bob needs to build a report that contains the top 3 categories of expenses and the total amount of the expenses.
-Sometimes customers are interested to see expenses in a particular category.
+Bob needs to build two reports:
+* total expenses in a date period
+* total expenses in a category in a date period

 In this exercise, you're going to build a program to help Bob.